scala/docs.scala-lang/_overviews/scala3-book/scala-for-python-devs.md

   </tbody>
 </table>

 Match expressions and pattern matching are a big part of the Scala programming experience, but only a few `match` expression features are shown here.
-See the [Control Structures][control_structures] page for many more examples.
+See the [Control Structures][control-structures] page for many more examples.

 ## Collections classes

-This section compares the collections classes that are available in Python and Scala, including lists, dictionaries/maps, sets, and tuples.
+This section compares the [collections classes][collections-classes] that are available in Python and Scala, including lists, dictionaries/maps, sets, and tuples.

 ### Lists